algorythmics/RheaPlayer/readme.rst

 Automatic Piano Player robot Rhea Standard Interface as Pd Patch
 ----------------------------------------------------------------

-:status: V 1.2 - bug fix in progress
+:status: V 1.3b - sum bugs fixed others  progress

-Rhea an incarnation of an "autoklavierspieler"  is an robotic piano player, also called "Vorsetzer" like a Pianola, which is designed to play any popular (large) piano or pianino with individual dynamics on each note as fast as possible - making up a high performance player-piano.
+Rhea an incarnation of an "autoklavierspieler" [1]_ is an robotic piano player, also called "Vorsetzer", which are designed to play any popular (large) piano or pianino with individual dynamics on each note as fast as possible - making up a high performance player-piano.

 Content
 -------